About zoledronic acid

 • Flu-like symptoms, headache, joint or muscle pain for 3 to 5 days after the infusion.
 We recommend you take paracetamol for a day or two afterwards, to minimise potential side effects.

 • ONJ (osteonecrosis of the jaw).
 This means healing in the mouth is delayed (for example after major dental surgery).
-We advise you maintain good oral (mouth) hygiene and have regular dental check-ups every 6 to 12 months.
+We advise you to maintain good oral (mouth) hygiene and have regular dental check-ups every 6 to 12 months.
+This side effect is rare (1 in 1,000).

 More information